 I try to travel as much as possible to meet fans!
 I’m also available for Skype visits.
 If you’re interested in having me appear at an event, have a teacher, librarian, or bookstore owner use the contact page to get in touch with the folks who organize my tour schedule.

 Will you donate a signed book or other swag to my charity?

 Usually, I enjoy helping out charities.
 For various business reasons, I have to make this rule: You must send your charitable request to me via Snail Mail, on the letterhead of your charitable organization.
 I know, it sounds like a headache.
 But if you e-mail me, I’m just going to say the same thing.

-Send the letter to me care of my agent's address.
-And please don't ask for a donation a couple of weeks ahead of time.
-You need to give your letter time to get to my agent, then to me, and then you have to realize that my first priority in life is not immediately hopping up and racing to the post office with your donation!
+Send the letter to me care of my agent’s address.
+And please don’t ask for a donation a couple of weeks ahead of time.
+Think far in advance and get in touch way early.
+You need to give your letter time to get to my agent, then to me, and then you have to realize that my first priority in life cannot be immediately hopping up and racing to the post office with your donation!
 Thanks for understanding.